bennokr/semsynth/docs/_sources/schema.md.txt

   supporting mappings to external ontologies.
 Presence of a codebook implies a categorical type for privacy metadata.

-Every dataclass inherits `JSONLDMixin`, enabling round-trips via `to_jsonld()/from_jsonld` and storage inside parquet files through the pandas `semmap` accessor.
+Every dataclass inherits `RDFMixin`, enabling round-trips via `to_jsonld()/from_jsonld` and storage inside parquet files through the pandas `semmap` accessor.